laowantong/paroxython/docs/ref.md

 #### Construct `return`

-Recognize a `return` clause and, when the returned object is a simple identifier, a number literal, `True`, `False` or `None`, suffix it.
+Match `return` statements and, when the returned object is a simple identifier, a number literal, `True`, `False` or `None`, suffix it.
 Note that a `return` statement returning no value is denoted by `return:None`, not to be confounded with `result` (without suffix), which denotes the return of an object which is not a simple identifier, a number litteral, `True`, `False` or `None`.

 ##### Dependencies